One of the most common concerns for injured workers is that opting for a worker’s compensation might affect their social security retirement benefits.

 Aside from credits, your average indexed monthly earnings (AIME) during your entire career also determine how much you’ll get.
 If there are times when you stopped working or are earning much less, you’ll get reduced benefits.

 This is another part where your workers’ compensation might affect your retirement benefits.
-That’s because workers comp is granted on the assumption that your injury prevents you from going back to work or earn the same amount of income from before the accident.
+That’s because workers comp is granted on the assumption that your injury prevents you from going back to work or earning the same amount of income from before the accident.

 Even if you get back to work after a time, there will still be months (or years) where you didn’t earn any income.
 This can affect your AIME and consequently reduce your benefits.